drupal-media/entity_embed/README.md

 # Entity Embed Module [![Build Status](https://travis-ci.org/drupal-media/entity_embed.svg?branch=8.x-1.x)](https://travis-ci.org/drupal-media/entity_embed)

+Allows any entity to be embedded using a WYSIWYG and text format.

 ## Requirements

 * Latest dev release of Drupal 8.x as this module will not work with the last